mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 During the 1970s the grandmother cell moved into neuroscience journals and a proper scientific discussion started.
 In the same period [Gross et al. (1972)](http://jn.physiology.org/content/jn/35/1/96.full.pdf) observed neurons in the inferior temporal cortex of the monkey that fired selectively to hands and faces.
 The grandmother cell theory started to be seriously taken into account.
 The theory was appealing because simple to grasp and pretty intuitive.
 However a theoretical analysis of the grandmother cell confirmed many underlying weaknesses.
 For instance, in this framework the loss of a cell means the loss of a specific chunk of information.
 Basic neurobiological observations strongly suggest the opposite.
 It is possible to hypothesise multiple grandmother cells, which codify the same information in a distributed way.
 Redundancy prevents loss.
 This explanation complicate even more the situation, because storing a single state requires multiple entries in the lookup table.
 To store $$N$$ states without the risk of information loss, at least $$2 \times N$$ cells are required.
 The paradox of the grandmother cell is that trying to simplify the brain functioning, it finishes to complicate it.

 Which is the alternative to the grandmother cell hypothesis?
 We can suppose that information is stored in a distributed way, and that each single concept is represented through a **pattern of activity**.
 This theory was strongly sustained by researchers such as [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) (one of the "godfather" of deep learning), and [James McClelland](https://stanford.edu/~jlmcc/).
 The **distributed representation** theory gives a big advantage.
 Having $$N$$ cells it is possible to represent more than $$N$$ states, whereas this is not true for a local representation.
-Moreover a distributed representation is robust against loss and it can guaranties an implicit redundancy.
+Moreover a distributed representation is robust against loss and it guaranties an implicit redundancy.
 Even though each active unit is less specific in its meaning, the combination of active units is far more specific.
 In the image below (inspired by Hinton, 1984) is represented how two stimuli (red and gren dots) are codified in a local and distributed scheme.
 The local scheme is represented as a two dimensional grid.
 In the local framework it is always necessary to have two active units to codify a stimulus.
 We can think the distributed representation as an overlapping between radial units.
 The two stimuli are codified through an high level pattern, which is given by the units enclosed in a specific activation radius.

 ![Function Approximation local vs distributed]({{site.baseurl}}/images/reinforcement_learning_function_approximation_local_vs_distributed_representation.png){:class="img-responsive"}